 Once you have a strong employer brand in place, another critical step you need to convert prospective job seekers into applicants is creating a simple application process.
-With so many job opportunities at the tips of their fingers – and many job boards and other channels offering the option of one-click apply – the last thing and job seeker wants to do is fill out several pages of a lengthy application.
+With many individuals devoting all of their free time to applying to jobs, a simple application process could be the difference between submitting an application or passing on your company entirely — especially since many job boards and other channels offer the option of one-click apply.
+The last thing any job seeker wants to do is fill out several pages of a lengthy application.
 If your applications are too time consuming and complex, you will drive top talent away.

 Think about the job applications your team is currently using.
 Depending on the team and role, some job applications end up being several pages long.
 And job seekers often run into instances in which parts of the job application are redundant, leading to a frustrating experience.
 For example, job seekers might be required to upload their resume and manually fill in work history on the application form — so you’ll receive the same information twice.

-Recent data found that over 90 percent of job applicants use their mobile devices at some point in the job search process — and many would opt for applying to jobs directly via mobile.
+Our 2023 survey found that 48% of job applicants use their mobile devices at some point in the job search process — and many would opt for applying to jobs directly via mobile.

 Once you have a simple application in place, the next step you should consider is making the process mobile-friendly.
 For job seekers interested in applying on mobile devices, not only can typing a lot of information into the application be time consuming, but applicants also might not have their resume files saved on their mobile devices.

 Rather than requiring job seekers to type every detail from their resumes or upload attachments via mobile, your team can offer an option to add links to their LinkedIn profiles or portfolios.
-Any steps you can take to simplify the application process will help you secure more job applicants in today’s competitive hiring market.
+Any steps you can take to simplify the application process will help you secure more quality applicants.

 Text messages can be used to coordinate interviews, share directions to your office, remind candidates of critical hiring steps, and more.
 And Hireology data found that candidate text messaging enables you to hire talent up to eight days sooner.

 With initial job applications, you don’t need every piece of information to determine whether or not a job seeker is a fit for your open roles.
-Much of this can be covered in later hiring steps – such as a prescreen survey, skills test and the interview stage.
+Much of this can be covered in later hiring steps like a pre-screen survey, skills test, and the interview stage.